 After moving to Kingston in 2005, Carole-Anne initially provided therapy services through Lennox & Addington Community Mental Health Services.
 She then worked as a clinician for the Maple Family Health Team in Kingston, providing talk therapy in a family medicine clinic setting.

 From 2012 to 2016, Carole-Anne provided individual counselling to undergraduate, graduate, and professional program students in her clinical practice at Counselling Services at Queen’s University.
 During her time at Queen’s, Carole-Anne also taught Wellness Workshops to students, provided professional education to colleagues, and co-authored a Workbook on Anxiety, “Your Best You: Managing Your Anxiety,” a CBT-based practical workbook specifically geared to Queen’s students.

 Carole-Anne is a member in good standing with the Ontario College of Social Workers and Social Service Workers.
 She engages in continuing professional education in accordance with the requirements of her College.
 Carole-Anne is also a member of the Ontario Association of Social Workers.

-Carole-Anne lives in Kingston with her husband and nine year old daughter.
+Carole-Anne lives in Kingston with her husband and ten year old daughter.
 She loves to practice yoga, go bicycling with her daughter, and spend time outdoors.